DrDijkstra/monstar-gallary/README.md

 This app is mainly designed with modified VIPER architechure pattern.

-The entity(E) in VIPER is accessable in service manager component.
+The entity(E) in VIPER is accessible in service manager component.
 There are mainly three components required for constucting this app.
 - Service Layer
 - Network Layer
 - Database layer

 ## Service Layer
 Service Layer is used to make request ready for network layer and make response ready to app layer.
 Mainly it is the data processing unit to make network call with by alamofire.
-Appcliation only use service layer to do any network call or use other services like database access.
+Application only uses service layer to do any network call or use other services like database access.

 ## Network Layer